learnwithsumit/ic-webinar-1/README.md

-## Style it with CSS
+## Simplify styling with Tailwind CSS

-Add colors, fonts, and designs to make it look attractive.
+Use a utility-first CSS framework to write clean and manageable styles.